A common question for many is, “How does CBD make you feel?”

-Researchers found that CBD significantly reduced anxiety, cognitive impairment, and discomfort in the users who took in terms of speech performance.
-The placebo group experience higher anxiety, cognitive impairment, and discomfort.
+Researchers found that CBD significantly reduced anxiety, cognitive impairment, and discomfort in the users who took it prior to their speech performance.
+The placebo group experienced higher anxiety, cognitive impairment, and discomfort.
 When comparing the SAD group that took CBD to the non-SAD group, who took nothing at all, there was almost no difference between them in their cognitive impairment and discomfort levels.
 Whereas the cognitive impairment and discomfort in the SAD group that took the placebo was much higher.

 More research needs to be done in this area to be sure.
 Happily, other research appears to validate the 2011 student and offer further promise.
 A 2019 study on Post Traumatic Stress Disorder (PTSD), and CBD was done with a total of 11 patients.
 In the final analysis of this small group, 91% (10), experienced a decrease in PTSD symptom severity.

 It is important to remember that everyone is different.
 The body’s chemistry from one person to another is not exactly the same.
 For that reason, in order to really understand how CBD makes you feel, you have to give it try.

-The good news is that CBD is a natural alternative to the not-always-safe pharmacological remedies that are out there.
-According to the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential… To date, there is no evidence of public health related problems associated with the use of pure CBD.”
+The good news is that CBD has been shown to be safe.
+According to the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential… To date, there is no evidence of public health-related problems associated with the use of pure CBD.”